harshdoesdev/bottlecap/README.md

 * dom.js - a tiny but powerful library for manipulating the dom
 * math.js - basic math functions for game development
 * utils.js - basic utility functions
-* hitbox.js - a simple hitbox class, can be attached to game object
 * emitter.js - simple event system

 ## Example